 You can also choose the level of input with Together We Pass.
 If you want to just get some extra notes and work with your peers to improve your marks then choose the Gold groups.
 If you want a lecturer on hand, help with assignments and an exam pack, choose the Premium option.
 If you want total VIP, one on one help, go for The Dragon.

 Whatever you need, and whatever your budget – we can help.

 UNISA has grown at an exponential rate over the past ten years and has found it difficult to keep up with the demand.
 They have earned a rather bad reputation for slow registration, slow release of study material and results, and bad communication with students.

-It is understandable, with 360,000 students to service, that there is enormous pressure on the institution.
+It is understandable, with over 400,000 students to service, that there is enormous pressure on the institution.
 There have been some shortcomings and failures along the way but it is clear that UNISA continues to strive to put new methods in place to assist students.
 MyUNISA was their first big step to aiding their students.

 MyUNISA has been a saving grace in many ways:

 - Students can now access their study material as soon as they are registered and thus get started before their books arrive in the post